brandonuttley/story-points-estimator/README.md

 ## Overview
 The Story Points Estimator is a Next.js application that helps development teams estimate task complexity using animal-based analogies.
 This guide explains how to run, deploy, and maintain the application.

+## Public Link
+The public link to the application is https://brandonuttley.github.io/story-points-estimator.

 ## Running Locally

 ### Prerequisites